bbauska/LFS171x/README.md

 Introduction
 Chapter 1 introduces the building blocks of distributed ledger technologies, including blockchains.
 It lays the foundation for an in-depth understanding of the content that follows in the course.
 You should engage with the content in this chapter both to learn, as well as brush up your blockchain knowledge.

-<h4>Learning Objectives  </h4>
+#### Learning Objectives

-By the end of this chapter, you should be able to:
-1. Explain the concepts of blockchain and distributed ledger technologies (DLT).
+By the end of this chapter, you should be able to: 1.
+Explain the concepts of blockchain and distributed ledger technologies (DLT).
 2. Explore permissioned and permissionless blockchains and their key characteristics.
 3. Discuss various components of distributed ledger technologies, including consensus algorithms and smart contracts.
 4. Provide a high-level explanation of what Hyperledger is.

 ### 1b.
 Distributed Ledger Technology (DLT)

 Background - The Rising Interest in Distributed Ledger Technologies
 Looking back to the last half century of computer technologies and architectures, you may observe a trend of fluctuation between the centralization and subsequent decentralization of computing power, storage, infrastructure, protocols, and code.
 Mainframe computers are largely centralized.
 They typically house all computing power, memory, data storage, and code.
 Access to mainframes is mainly by "dumb terminals", which only take inputs and outputs, and do not store or process data.